AeroWong/bookRecommendationTool/README.md

 I followed Derek Sivers's post [How to Learn JavaScript](https://sivers.org/learn-js) and learned everything from the scratch again.
 I emptied my mind and unlearned everything.
 I pretended that I knew nothing about JS.
 I stopped coding from a month and just read the JavaScript books.
 More detail on [How to Learn JavaScript](https://sivers.org/learn-js).

 Along the way, I had a number of digital product ideas.
-I wanted to trun the learning mode toward - learning by doing.
+So I truned the learning mode into - learning by doing.
 Eventually I fell for the idea to provide book recommendations for friends.

 A month later, I set aside my Anki flash cards and started to code.
 I used JavaScript for everything, from backend to frontend.

-Plus the server side stuffs, the following items are the components that I used.
+Plus the server side stuffs, the following items are the components that I had used.

 Virtual server: [Amazon EC2](https://aws.amazon.com/ec2/)